HewlettPackard/hpegl-metal-os-windows-iso/README.md

 1. Randomly generated password
    * If the password is not specified in the user-data file (or the password specified does not meet complexity requirements), then CloudBase-Init will set a random password for the GreenlakeAdmin user
    * With this setting, the UserDataPlugin is not needed
-   * It is also not necessary to disable the CloudBase-Init service after inital boot, however there is no harm in keeping it disabled in this configuration
+   * It is also not necessary to disable the CloudBase-Init service after initial boot, however there is no harm in keeping it disabled in this configuration

 ## Modifying the Windows Autounattend XML file